LIamB12/CISC-486-3D-Game-Project/README.md

 - C # scripts for PlayerController, FishController, FishEscapeDetection, CrackGenerationManager, WaterLeakageReminder, and various ToolManagers.
 - NavMesh is used for AI routing.
 - Possible challenges in the optimization process include fish cluster rendering and water flow effect.
 It may be necessary to reduce performance consumption by using GPU installation and other technologies, and use HDRP pipes to achieve dynamic refraction and foam particles (use AI to generate).

+## 🤝 Team Roles
+All team members will participate in all elements of the game, with the following primary tasks:
+- Liam: Level Design and Asset Management
+- Grace: Physics and Gameplay
+- Decheng: Game State and Puzzle Solving